Pandawan/YouTubeThumbnailDownloader/README.md

 #Update 1.2
 New update!
 Hooray!
 This update will change the file's name from ytid.jpg to nameofvideo.jpg fo example, this file: GI9t7Qj_azI.jpg will instead be called Heads | Only one command vanilla mod.jpg

 Note that all names will have underscores instead of spaces and the ' and other special characters will be replaced by a weird code.
-Also, if the script get stucks on a certain file, you may have to start the process again as the script crashed, restarting will usually fix the problem.
+Also, if the script get stucks on a certain file, you may have to start the process again as the script crashed, restarting (the script) will usually fix the problem.

 #How to use it
 First of all in your terminal type chmod a+x, add a space, do not press enter yet, drag and drop the script to your terminal, now press enter.